SuzuSuzu-HaruHaru/league-standings/README.md

     teams: teams,
     sorting: {
         criteria: ["diff", "for"],
+        final: "lots",
         h2h: {
             when: "before",
             span: "all"
-        },
-    final: "lots"
         }
+    }
 });
 ```
-where `criteria` is the list of tiebreakers that will be applied one after the other to break any ties; again, the full list of such criteria is available in the documentation below.
+where `criteria` is the list of tiebreakers that will be applied one after the other to break any ties, and `final` tells the code what to do when all criteria have been used and the standings are still inconclusive: in this case, the criteria to apply would be *goal difference* and *goal scored*, while the final criterion in case of absolute tie on all records will be a drawing of random lots.

+Again, the full list of criterion keywords (as well as their meaning) is available in the documentation below.

 ### Head-to-head